airtacte/Steelo/README.md

 - **Smart Contract Development**: Smart contracts, essential for transaction validation and platform functionalities, are developed using Solidity and adhere to the best security practices. ✍️
 - **Data Storage and Management**: Employing decentralized storage solutions like IPFS and Arweave, alongside traditional solutions like Amazon S3, for comprehensive data management. 📦

-## Getting Started 🚀

-Instructions on how to set up the development environment, install dependencies, and run the application will be provided here.
-Stay tuned!

-### License 📄

-This project currently uses the MIT license, suspect to change.
-See the [MIT](https://opensource.org/license/mit/) file for more details.

 ### Contact 📧

 For more information, questions, or feedback, reach out to us at [info@steelo.io](mailto:info@steelo.io).